 You might be wondering what exactly is a corned beef brisket.
 The brisket part is a tough and chewy cut of beef.
 The corned part isn’t anything to do with corn actually, it’s simply a brine of water, salt and spices.
-And when I say salt, I mean salt and lots of it, so using a salt free or salt reduced broth is mandatory.
-But I’m getting ahead of myself.
+And when I say salt, I mean salt and lots of it.
+You can buy corned beef sealed in a bag of brine where you boil it right in the bag.
+Or, you will fine Corned Beef that needs to be removed from the bag before boiling.
+Either way it takes up to 3 hours to cook, depending on the size of cut.Jump to Recipe

 You might be wondering why I use chicken broth instead of beef.
-I prefer the lighter colour and flavour of chicken broth in this dish.
+Chicken broth is a fairly neutral flavour and goes great in most soups and stews, regardless of the type of meat.
 The result is a very tasty stew with the right amount of flavour and salt.
 And that corned beef….it literally falls apart as you cut it.

 Here’s the recipe: